+(f) The Contractor may incur costs for the recruitment of personnel, as set forth in the HROP.

+(g) Recruitment/Retention Tools

-- (a) The Contractor may incur costs for the recruitment of personnel, as set forth in the HROP. - (b) Recruitment/Retention Tools - (1) The Contractor may pay a sign-on bonus in accordance with the HROP to recruit employees with critical skills. - (2) Parties acknowledge that the Office of Science Human Resource Recruiting and Retention Toolbox as described and outlined in the HROP will be recognized as an authorized mechanism to retain and recruit employees with critical skills. - (3) The Parties acknowledge that an SNS Working Group Report ("Plan to Assist in Recruitment of DOE Laboratory Employees for the Spallation Neutron Source Project") was approved by the DOE Director of Office and Science as a pilot program and was implemented on September 1, 1999.
+- (12) The Contractor may pay a sign-on bonus in accordance with the HROP to recruit employees with critical skills. - (13) Parties acknowledge that the Office of Science Human Resource Recruiting and Retention Toolbox as described and outlined in the HROP will be recognized as an authorized mechanism to retain and recruit employees with critical skills. - (14) The Parities acknowledge that an SNS Working Group Report ("Plan to Assist in Recruitment of DOE Laboratory Employees for the Spallation Neutron Source Project") was approved by the DOE Director of Office and Science as a pilot program and was implemented on September 1, 1999.
 This SNS Pilot Program has expired; however, all employees who were hired under this pilot program will retain their eligibility for those eligible SNS Pilot Program benefits.

-(c) Leased Employees.
+(h) Leased Employees.

 Employees on joint appointments are not considered leased employees.
-A cumulative report showing all employees leased (loaned and borrowed), along with the total days loaned and services provided, will be submitted to the DOE annually.
+A cumulative report showing all employees leased (loaned and bo1Towed), along with the total days loaned and services provided, will be submitted to the DOE annually.

-- (1) Personnel Borrowed The cost associated with Battelle company or University of Tennessee employees not working for UT-Battelle borrowed for incidental work under this contract is reimbursable.
+(15) Personnel Borrowed - The cost associated with Battelle company or University of Tennessee employees not working for UT-Battelle borrowed for incidental work under this contract is reimbursable.
 Reimbursement for the time such employees work under this contract will be allowable in accordance with the home operating unit's disclosed costing practices.
 Time worked under this contract will include the time spent by employees en route to and returning from the site of work.
-Travel cost of such borrowed personnel will be allowed on the same basis as for employees working on the contract. - (2) Personnel Loaned The Contractor may loan, at no cost to the government, individuals working under this contract to other operations as long as it does not interfere with the performance of contract work.
+Travel cost of such b01Towed personnel will be allowed on the same basis as for employees working on the contract.

+(16) Personnel Loaned - The Contractor may loan, at no cost to the government, individuals working under this contract to other operations as long as it does not interfere with the perfo1mance of contract work.
 Each loan arrangement will be reviewed to assure no conflict of interest and will be approved by the cognizant UT-Battelle Director.